cguerrero-bdev/golang-training/final-project/README.md

 - Update an existing question (the statement and/or the answer)
 - Delete an existing question

-No user tracking or security needed for this version.
-Database design is up to you.
-We would like to receive code that runs, so remember to focus on the MVP functionality.
-You can document what’s missing that you wish you had more time for?
-Please think about the different problems you might encounter if the business idea is successful.
-This would include considerations such as increased load, increased data, and an upvoting feature.
 ---
 ## Tech stack
 ---